Medicaid expansion in Nevada

 Sharp increase in Nevada Medicaid enrollment

-From the fall of 2013 through June 2015, total net enrollment in Nevada’s Medicaid program increased by 69 percent.
-This is a much higher percentage increase than most states, and is second only to Kentucky, where Medicaid enrollment has increased by 84 percent.
-Although people gain and lose eligibility for Medicaid throughout the year based on changing circumstances, the total Nevada medicaid enrollment in mid-2015 included an additional 230,924 people compared with late 2013.
+From the fall of 2013 through August 2018, total net enrollment in Nevada’s Medicaid program increased by 95 percent (most of this growth came early on; net enrollment was up 90 percent by early 2017, and the other 5 percent took another year and a half).
+This is a much higher percentage increase than most states, and is second only to Kentucky, where Medicaid enrollment has increased by 105 percent.
+Although people gain and lose eligibility for Medicaid throughout the year based on changing circumstances, the total Nevada Medicaid enrollment by March 2017 included an additional 298,568 people compared with late 2013.

 Because Medicaid enrollment has increased so significantly in Nevada, there have been some concerns that newly-insured patients are finding it difficult to get timely appointments with healthcare providers.

-Nevada’s uninsured rate also fell by 24 percent from 2013 to the first half of 2015, going from 20 percent to 15.2 percent.
+Nevada’s uninsured rate also fell by nearly 40 percent from 2013 to 2015, going from 20.7 percent to 12.3 percent.
 The expanded access to Medicaid played a significant role in decreasing the uninsured population.

-In addition to the newly-eligible population, enrollment has been growing among people who were already eligible for Medicaid but had not enrolled prior to the start of the 2014 open enrollment (open enrollment only applies to private plans; Medicaid enrollment is year-round, but the publicity surrounding it has encouraged many Medicaid-eligible residents to seek coverage).
+In addition to the newly-eligible population, enrollment has been growing among people who were already eligible for Medicaid but had not enrolled prior to the start of the 2014 open enrollment (open enrollment only applies to private plans; Medicaid enrollment is year-round, but the publicity surrounding open enrollment over the last few years has encouraged many Medicaid-eligible residents to seek coverage).

 In 2012, roughly 88 percent of eligible children nationwide were enrolled in Medicaid or CHIP.
 In Nevada, that number was only 70.6 percent – among the lowest in the nation.
-But the expansion of Medicaid and the publicity surrounding the ACA has helped to bump up Nevada’s total Medicaid enrollment by more than two-thirds in just a year and a half.
+But the expansion of Medicaid and the publicity surrounding the ACA has helped to bump up Nevada’s total Medicaid enrollment by more than three-quarters in under three years.

 Am I eligible?

-- Adults with household income up to 133 percent of poverty (really 138 percent with the 5 percent income disregard).
+- Adults with household income up to 138 percent of poverty.

 - Pregnant women with household income up to 160 percent of poverty.